 Through logotherapy, Maria learns to see her life transition not as an end but as a new chapter with opportunities to find meaning in different ways.
 By focusing on what brings her fulfillment and how she can contribute to others, Maria starts to rebuild a sense of purpose and direction in her life.

-The above is just a fictitious example of how logotherapy can be used.
-This type of treatment approach can be useful in many circumstances and with a wide variety of presenting concerns.
+The above are just fictitious examples of how logotherapy can be used.
+This type of psychological treatment approach can be useful in many circumstances and with a wide variety of presenting concerns.
 I use logotherapy in my work with individuals, in couples therapy, and even in family treatment (especially when the children are now adults).
+It can be combined with other techniques, such as metacognitive therapy.
 I also use it in some of my specialty areas, including executive coaching and fear of flying.

 If you have any questions about logotherapy or how it might benefit you, don’t hesitate to contact me or schedule a consultation.